DavidJ001/Connectivate/README.md

 Once the dependencies are installed, you can run  `npm start` to start the application.
 You will then be able to access it at localhost:3000

-To give yourself administrator permissions on the chat, you will have to type `/role [your-name]` in the app console.
+You will be able to see the sign-up/ login page.
+From there you have full control of the app.